 Prospective students are encouraged to visit the campus, sit in on classes, attend chapel, and meet with an Admission Coordinator.
-To arrange your visit, contact the Admissions Office at 214-821-1395 or by e-mail at enrollment@criswell.edu.
+To arrange your visit, contact the Admissions Office via our web page at www.criswell.edu/admissions/visit/, by phone at 214-821-1350, or email at enrollment@criswell.edu.